 Wollman Hall, Eugene Lang College 65 West 11th Street Room B500, New York, NY 10003

-Please note this event has been rescheduled for Thursday, July 27.
+Please note this event takes place on Thursday, July 27.

 There’s lots of talk in preservation about how we can make our historic homes greener and more sustainable.
 But as we face the realities of climate change, our public spaces should be areas of focus, too.
 Neighborhood gathering spaces can not only serve as important logistical resources, but they shape how we as members of communities – neighborhoods, New Yorkers, Americans – interact and engage with issues bigger than ourselves.
 Victoria Herrmann has traveled the globe to tackle these topics, and she’ll discuss why public spaces matter in an era of rapid environmental change, why historic preservation is vital, and how we can build neighborhood resilience by adapting our historic public spaces.
 We’ll explore concrete ways you can push for new policies, at the local and national level, and how we can all learn to be advocates for useful and sustainable historic public spaces.